What is Personality Typology?

 Feelers, by contrast, are more in touch with their feelings and emotions.
 They are generally more caring and compassionate with respect to other people.
 It’s not that Thinkers don’t feel or Feelers don’t think, but only that they differ in the degree to which they lead with impersonal logic (T) versus feelings and values (F).

 The Judging-Perceiving dimension is a little more difficult and can be more confusing than the other dichotomies.
 For now, what is most important to know is that J-P refers primarily to outward behavior and attitudes.
 In other words, it does not involve how you see or understand yourself from the inside, but how others might see and characterize you from the outside.
 You may even want to ask others how they see you to help you clarify your J-P preference.

 Some typology books or websites might claim things like: “P-types are messy, disorganized, procrastinators, and chronically late.”
 Or, “J-types are neat, tidy, organized, and uptight.”
 While such traits may be explainable through more detailed personality analyses, they cannot be accurately predicted based merely on the J-P classification.
 So for our present purposes, we will keep our J-P criteria rather simple and concise:

 P-types are outwardly receptive and adaptable.
 They are less apt to readily declare their opinions or impose their will on others.
 Consequently, they are, rightly or not, often perceived as good listeners and non-judgmental in their attitude toward others.

 J-types are outwardly firm, direct, opinionated, and decisive.
 They are more inclined than P-types to directly declare their views or wishes.
 Others may turn to the outer strength of J-types in situations requiring a firm decision or conclusion.

-For an in-depth discussion of each of the eight preferences, see our latest eBook:
+For a closer look at each of the eight preferences, be sure to explore our eBook:

 Once you have a basic grasp of the preferences, you are ready to begin learning about the functions: